-The University was founded in 1901 when it was named the Sunderland Technical College, and gained its university status in 1992.
-Today it has around 15,000 undergraduate students and has a league table ranking of 109 according to the Guardian University League Table Rankings 2016.
+The University was founded in 1901 when it was named Sunderland Technical College, and gained its university status in 1992.
+Today it has around 19,000 undergraduate students and has a league table ranking of 74 according to the Guardian University League Table Rankings 2019.

-The University of Sunderland offer courses in four major areas that are organised into faculties.
+The University of Sunderland offer courses in six major areas that are organised into faculties.
 These faculties are:

 - Faculty of Education and Society

-Depending on the faculty your course belongs to you will be based at one of the University's three campuses.
-The Sir Tom Cowie campus is located by the sea in Sunderland, and the City Campus is located in Sunderland’s city centre.
-The third campus is located in London near Canary Wharf.
+Depending on the faculty your course belongs to you will be based at one of the University's campuses: The Sir Tom Cowie campus is located by the sea in Sunderland, and the City Campus is located in the city centre.
+The University also has a campus in London near Canary Wharf, and a new campus in Hong Kong.

-The University have five halls of residences that are based within a 1.5 mile radius of the city centre making it easily accessible for students.
+The University have four halls of residences that are based within a 1.5 mile radius of the city centre making it easily accessible for students.
 The largest hall is Clanny House, with over 600 single study bedrooms.
 It is just 1 mile from the city centre campus with regular buses running to and from the University campus.
-To live in Clanny House it can cost between £77.54 and £84.86 per week depending on the room size you choose.
-Facilities in each flat include a shared bathroom and shared kitchen.
+To live in Clanny House it can cost between £72.11 and £85.11 per week depending on the room size you choose.
+Facilities in each flat include a shared bathroom and shared kitchen, 50Mbps internet, free parking, free personal possessions insurance and 24/7 on-call security.